coterahq/cotera-dev-mode/README.md

 ## Line numbers

 We're still trying to get line numbers in error messages to survive the `.ts` => `.js` translation.
-They work great in in vitest though, so `npm run test --watch` will let you see where the errors are
+They work great in in vitest though, so `npm run test` will let you see where the errors are